CR-53/Note-Taker/README.md

 # Note Taker

 ## Description
 A web application that allows users to write, save and delete notes.
-This application uses an node.js express backend and has been deployed on Heroku.
+This application uses a node.js express backend and has been deployed on Heroku.

 ![License badge](https://img.shields.io/badge/license-MIT-green)